Esenler Coach Terminal

 The multi-story terminal houses 450-500 permanent parking lots for buses and over 1,000 temporary ones.
 Average total traffic per day is about 15,000 buses.
-It also has a capacity of 600,000 passengers a day, with around 3,000 to 5,000 people employed in the terminal.
+It also has a capacity of 600,000 passengers a day, with around 6000 people employed within the terminal.
+It was renovated in 2019.
+It now includes cultural spots like a mini library, a music studio, a theatre.

 Around one million passengers pass through it every day.

 History

 1994-1999

 In 1980, considerations started to build a new terminus on the European side of Istanbul, since the Topkapı bus terminus was becoming increasingly crowded.
 In 1987, the construction of the new terminus started.
 In 1994, it entered service.
 The structure cost $140 million.

 2000s–present

 In 2021, the Greater Istanbul Bus Terminal was transferred to İSPARK, a subsidiary of the metropolitan municipality.
 With the change of the operator of the bus station, a large-scale renovation work was started.

 Location

 The terminus is situated on the European side of İstanbul, in Bayrampaşa district.
 It occupies 242000 m2, which makes it the largest bus terminus in southeastern Europe and in Turkey.
 It is the third largest in the world.
 The terminus has 324 platforms.